 Before Joker came out, it generated controversy.
 News Media feared that this movie could’ve inspired real world violence similar to The 2012 Colorado Shooting at a midnight screening for “The Dark Knight Rises.”
 I know depiction of violence in movies, television and cartoons have been around for many years, but that doesn’t mean entertainment brainwashes a viewer.

 I don’t wanna sound like a pretentious nut, but I blame poor parenting, mental illness and personal beliefs are the cause of a crime spree.
-Branches of The Entertainment Industry only make stories for intended for a specific target audience.
+Branches of The Entertainment Industry only make stories for an intended target audience.
 Family movies are for kids and parents, while darker and Hard R movies such as “Logan,” “Sin City,” “Watchmen” and Quentin Tarantino’s works are catered to a mature audience.

 Regardless of controversy, Joker eventually earned a billion dollars at the box office becoming the first R-rated film to pass $1 billion and Joaquin Phoenix took home a Golden Globe, BAFTA, SAG & finally an Oscar.
 Did anybody rob a store wearing clown make-up?
 No, many fans and non-Batman fans recreated Joker’s infamous staircase scene.

 Dear Journalists, focus on other real world issues such as The Economy, Climate Change, Environment, Political Corruption or anything not associated to movies causing real world violence.

 4. Martin Scorsese Bashes Marvel Movies